openstack/diskimage-builder/README.md

   filesystem metadata and image itself.
 For most operations, post-install.d is preferred.

+ * runs: in chroot

 * cleanup.d: Perform cleanup of the root filesystem content.
 For instance, temporary settings to use the image build environment HTTP proxy are removed here in the dpkg element.

-Runs outside the chroot on the host environment.
+ * runs: outside chroot
  * inputs: $ARCH=i386|amd64|armhf $TARGET\_ROOT=/path/to/target/workarea

-* block-device.d: customise the block device that the image will be made on (e.g. to make partitions).
-Runs outside the chroot, after the target tree has been fully populated but before the cleanup hook runs.

- * outputs: $IMAGE\_BLOCK\_DEVICE={path}
- * inputs: $IMAGE\_BLOCK\_DEVICE={path} $TARGET\_ROOT={path}

-* extra-data.d: pull in extra data from the host environment that hooks may need during image creation.
-This should copy any data (such as SSH keys, http proxy settings and the like) somewhere under $TMP\_HOOKS\_PATH.

- * outputs: None
- * inputs: $TMP\_HOOKS\_PATH

-* pre-install.d: Run code in the chroot before customisation or packages are installed.
-A good place to add apt repositories.

-* install.d: Runs after pre-install.d in the chroot.
-This is a good place to install packages, chain into configuration management tools or do other image specific operations.

-* post-install.d: Run code in the chroot.
-This is a good place to perform tasks you want to handle after the OS/application install but before the first boot of the image.
-Some examples of use would be: Run chkconfig to disable unneeded services and clean the cache left by the package manager to reduce the size of the image.
+### Environment Variables ###

+To set environment variables for other hooks, add a file to environment.d.
-* environment.d: Bash script snippets that are sourced before running scripts in each phase.
-Use this to set an environment variable for other hooks.
+This directory contains bash script snippets that are sourced before running scripts in each phase.

+### Dependencies ###

-* element-deps : A plain text, newline separated list of elements which will be added to the list of elements built into the image at image creation time.
+Each element has a file named element-deps: a plain text, newline separated list of elements which will be added to the list of elements built into the image at image creation time.

+### First-boot files ###

 * first-boot.d: **DEPRECATED** Runs inside the image before rc.local.
 Scripts from here are good for doing per-instance configuration based on cloud metadata. **This will be removed in a future release of diskimage-builder.
 The os-refresh-config element in tripleo-image-elements is recommended as a replacement.**

+### Ramdisk Elements ###

 Ramdisk elements support the following files in their element directories: